NEW: Baloch insurgents are blamed for one attack; Sunni militants, for a double-bombing

 Mir Zubair Mehmood, a Quetta police official, said the Alamdar attacks were motivated by Sunni and Shiite sectarian differences.

 Another blast in Quetta on Thursday struck a security checkpoint in a busy market, authorities said.
-A bomb planted in a car detonated as security forces entered the area, killing 12 people and wounding 45, according to Wazir Khan Nasir, a police spokesman.
+A bomb planted in a car detonated as security forces entered the area, killing 12 people and wounding 45, according Nasir, the police spokesman.
 Nasir blamed the attack on Baloch insurgents.

 A fourth bomb went off by the side of the road leading to the city’s airport, wounding three.